havenstadrp/d3-arcade/README.md

 TODO:
 - [x] QB-Target integration to allow all arcade machines to work
-- [ ] Freeze Player to allow gamepad use without punching and moving in GTA
+- [x] Freeze Player to allow gamepad use without punching and moving in GTA
-- [ ] Add some animations to show player is using arcade machine / computer
+- [x] Add some animations to show player is using arcade machine / computer
-- [ ] Fix non quick save states (maybe)

 KNOWN ISSUES: